Olhaau/weather_forecast_trier/README.md

 # weather_forecast_trier
- A project to forecast the weather in Trier Germany by classical and RNN time series methods.
+ A project to forecast the weather in my hometown Trier Germany by classical and RNN time series methods.